Francis Octavius Grenfell VC

 On 24th August 1914, during the actions near to Elouges, a cavalry charge, although a desperate measure against unbroken infantry, was the only way of stopping the enemy in the time available.
 Setting off from north of Audregnies, 9th Lancers and two troops of 4th Dragoon Guards, advanced towards the enemy flank.
 When still 450 metres away, they were halted by a wire fence and engaged by nine enemy batteries and heavy small arms fire.
 When the charge petered out, Captain Grenfell kept B Squadron together.
 They took cover behind small slagheaps and around a sugar factory, where they dismounted and engaged the enemy with their rifles.
 About 2.30pm, the Germans resumed the attack and the 9th Lancers were forced to retire towards Elouges under the cover of a railway embankment.
 Grenfell chose to ride along the embankment and was wounded in the hand and thigh.
 Earlier his horse had been killed while bullets passed through his boots and tunic.

-After being evacuated for treatment, he heard that his twin brother Riversdale had been killed in action on 14th September 1914.
+After being evacuated for treatment at 17 Belgrave Square, London, and recuperation at his uncle’s residence at Overston Park, Northamptonshire, he heard that his twin brother Riversdale had been killed in action on 14th September 1914.
+Rivy’s death hit him very hard.
 He then returned to France in command of B Squadron but was wounded through the thigh at Messines on 31st October 1914.
-He was evacuated to Bailleul before recovering at Dublin.
+He was evacuated to Bailleul before recovering in Dublin, where he made a slow recovery.
 He was presented with his Victoria Cross by King George V at Buckingham Palace on 22nd February 1915.

 LOCATION OF MEDAL: 9TH/12TH ROYAL LANCERS MUSEUM, DERBY.